asco0145/IDEA9103_CreativeCodingProject/README.md

 My inspiration came from interactive digital art installations where viewer proximity or gestures influence the artwork’s behavior.
 I was particularly inspired by works from Refik Anadol, who uses real-time data and motion to create evolving digital canvases.
 The idea of the artwork reacting to a human presence influenced my decision to make The Scream reactive to both mouse movement and key input.

 #### **Technical Explanation**
+Technically, my code modifies two animation systems:

+- **Sky Area:**
+The SkyArea class uses sinusoidal wave motion for the sky’s brushstrokes.
+I introduced an interactive variable, skySpeed, which the user can change by pressing the up or down arrow keys.
+This value directly scales the speed of the sine wave’s oscillation, making the sky flow faster or slower.

+- **Guy Area:**
+In the GuyArea class, I used a hover detection system based on the figure’s mask.
+When the mouse cursor passes over a bright pixel in the mask, the scale value grows (using lerp()) toward a larger size.
+This creates a smooth grow/shrink animation.

+Together, these elements create a piece that feels alive and responsive, aligning the animation with the emotional essence of Munch’s painting.